Gamma120/minimal-web-scraper/docs/source/tutorials/installation.rst

 Check Python version
 ^^^^^^^^^^^^^^^^^^^^

-Before installing python, you may want to verify that it is not already installed.
-Most of the Linux distributions comes with python.
+Before installing Python, you may want to verify that it is not already installed.
+Most of the Linux distributions come with Python.

 .. tabs::